mgrojo/play_2048/README.md

 using [ASFML](https://mgrojo.github.io/ASFML/) for graphics and [ada-toml](https://github.com/pmderodat/ada-toml) for saving state.

+It has been tested under Windows 10 and Ubuntu Linux 20.04.

 # Features

 - Different [themes](/themes/) can be switched while playing.
 Five themes are